chamaeleonidae/api/docs/concepts/custom-triggers.md

 fetch('https://jsonplaceholder.typicode.com/todos/not-an-id')
 ```

-The step will be displayed accordingly if the condition is true
+The step will be displayed accordingly if the condition is true.

 ```
 const input = document.getElementById('user-age');